 Todd Larson, an IP/Media partner in the Firm’s Litigation Department, represents a wide array of traditional media and new media clients in copyright infringement litigation, rate-setting litigation before the ASCAP and BMI rate courts and the Copyright Royalty Board, and negotiation of music publishing and sound recording performance licenses.

 Most recently, he was a member of the trial teams representing Pandora, and before that Sirius XM, in proceedings before the Copyright Royalty Board (CRB) to set sound recording performance rates for those companies.
 Before that, he helped background music service DMX secure the first ever “adjustable fee blanket license” from both ASCAP and BMI in consecutive SDNY “rate court” trials.
 In addition to his role in such pathbreaking litigation, Mr. Larson also regularly counsels clients – including digital music services, social media providers, broadcast and cable television networks, background music services, and satellite and broadcast radio companies, among others – in a variety of intellectual property matters, including the interplay between new product design, legal liability, and music licensing requirements.
 Mr. Larson’s interest in copyright and IP issues dates to his days at Harvard Law School, where he was an active participant at the Berkman Center for Internet & Society and a contributor to the Berkman Publication Series, as well as to his experience as a working musician.
 Mr. Larson was also a Notes Editor of the Harvard Law Review.
-In 2014 and 2015, Mr. Larson was recognized as a “Rising Star” by New York Super Lawyers.
+Mr. Larson is currently recognized by Legal 500 as a recommended lawyer for Copyright and, in 2014 and 2015, he was recognized as a “Rising Star” by New York Super Lawyers.

 Mr. Larson has worked on matters for Pandora, Facebook, the Association of American Publishers, Cambridge University Press, Oxford University Press, Clear Channel Communications, CBS Radio, Discovery Communications, DMX, Inc., MSG Networks, NBC, Sirius XM Satellite Radio, and the Television Music License Committee, among others.